-STANDARD DISCLOSURE SECTOR STANDARD REF# Management (of the topic GRI 3: Material Topics 2021 Topic Standar Disclosure 3-3 Management of material topics Additional sector recommendations • For customer engagement and investee stewardship related to water and effluents, report: - agreed-upon targets related to customers' and investees' performance, along with metrics for evaluating progress; - examples of outcomes of customer engagement and investee stewardship.
-XX.3.1 GRI 303: Water and Effluents 2018 Disclosure 303-1 Interactions with water as a shared resource XX.3.2 Additional sector disclosures ge amount of water consumed by investees (m3) per million nue of investees.4 XX.3.3 ntage of investees with sites located in areas of high water stress anagement policy.
-5 XX.3.4
+STANDARD DISCLOSURE SECTOR STANDARD REF# Management ( of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations • For customer engagement and investee stewardship related to water and effluents, report: - agreed-upon targets related to customers' and investees' performance, along with metrics for evaluating progress; - examples of outcomes of customer engagement and investee stewardship.
+XX.3.1 Topic Standar d disclosures GRI 303: Water and Effluents 2018 Disclosure 303-1 Interactions with water as a shared resource XX.3.2 Additional sec ctor disclosures Report the average amount of water consumed by investees (m3) per million (currency) of revenue of investees.
+XX.3.3 Report the percentage of investees with sites located in areas of high water stress without a water management policy.
+XX.3.4